ealae/wanAspects/README.md

 This project uses an allowlist-based approach to control what is mirrored publicly.
 The `.public-release-include` file in the repository root lists content that may be included in a public release.
 Any path segment that begins with an underscore (for example: `_internal/`) is considered internal and will be excluded from public releases by default.

-Maintainers only: internal release and scanning tools live under `scripts/_internal/_release/` and are not included in the public mirror; use those tools to validate and perform the public sync.
+Maintainers only: internal release and scanning tools remain in the private toolchain; use those private utilities to validate and perform the public sync.

 ## License & Changelog